sardinedev/eleventy-plugins/packages/tinysvg/README.md

 ## Features

-Inlines SVG files and optimises it with [SVGO](https://github.com/svg/svgo) to keep it as small as possible
+Inlines SVG files and optimises it with [SVGO](https://github.com/svg/svgo) to keep it as small as possible.

 ## Requirements